deux2k5/CoordinateParser/Readme.md

-# Tacview XML Waypoint Parser
+# Combatflite XML Waypoint Parser

-A Python GUI application that reads and parses waypoint data from Tacview XML files.
+A Python GUI application that reads and parses waypoint data from Combatflite XML files.
 The application displays the parsed data in a user-friendly table and allows users to copy specific columns to the clipboard for easy access and further analysis.

 ## Features

-- **XML Parsing**: Reads waypoint data from Tacview-generated XML files.
+- **XML Parsing**: Reads waypoint data from Combatflite-generated XML files.
 - **Data Conversion**: Converts latitude and longitude from decimal degrees to Decimal Degrees and Minutes (DDM) format.
 - **Data Cleaning**: Removes unwanted substrings (e.g., "Venom1") and formats waypoint names for clarity.
 - **User-Friendly Interface**: Utilizes Tkinter for an intuitive GUI with table views and interactive buttons.